mossicrue/rancher-bible/rancher-certs-lv1/week4/03-monitor-logging/04b-alerts-lab-240.md

 - Click on the "Tools" dropdown menu on top and select the "Alert" entry

-- Click on the kebab menu in the "Node Alert" group and select "Edit"
+- Click on the "3 dots" menu in the "Node Alert" group and select "Edit"

 - Configure the notifier at the bottom and click on "Save"